 Step 4: Keep Printify connected

 Don't disconnect the old integration.
-Keeping Printify as a hot backup means you can re-route an SKU in 60 seconds if the new supplier has a fulfillment issue.
-The handful of dollars in subscription is cheap insurance against a stockout.
+Keeping Printify as a hot backup means you can re-route an SKU quickly if the new supplier has a fulfillment issue.
+The subscription cost is cheap insurance against a stockout during transition.

 Why base-cost comparisons mislead